Last updated: 29 May 2026

 What it helps with: Arkansas SHIIP gives free, one-to-one Medicare help.
 Counselors can help with Medicare Advantage, Medigap, Part D drug plans, Medicare Savings Programs, and questions about bills or coverage choices.

 Who may qualify: Medicare counseling is for Medicare beneficiaries, people close to Medicare age, family members, and caregivers.
-Medicare Savings Programs have income and asset rules, and the state reviews the application.
+Medicare Savings Programs have income and asset rules.

-Where to apply: Call AR SHIIP at 1-800-224-6330 or use the SHIIP page to find help.
-For state payment help with Medicare costs, our Medicare help guide can help you prepare questions.
+Where to apply: Call AR SHIIP at 1-800-224-6330 or use the AR SHIIP page.
+For state help with Medicare costs, our Medicare help guide can help you prepare questions.

-Reality check: Do not change a Medicare plan just because one ad says it has extra benefits.
-Ask whether your doctors, drugs, pharmacy, and out-of-pocket costs fit your real needs.
+Reality check: Do not change a Medicare plan only because an ad says it has extra benefits.
+Ask whether your doctors, drugs, pharmacy, and costs fit your real needs.

 What it helps with: AAAs can often refer seniors to local agencies for housing problems, utility help, weatherization, home safety, and emergency aid.
 They usually do not pay rent or utility bills from the AAA office.

 Who may qualify: Housing and utility aid often depends on income, county, household size, crisis status, and funding.
-LIHEAP helps with energy costs when funds are open and the household qualifies.
+LIHEAP helps with home energy bills when funds are open and the household qualifies.

-Where to apply: For utility help, the Arkansas Energy Office posts LIHEAP updates on the LIHEAP page.
-For housing choices, waitlists, and rent steps, use our housing help guide while you gather proof.
+Where to apply: The Arkansas Energy Office posts current status on the LIHEAP page.
+For rent, waitlists, and housing steps, use our housing help guide while you gather proof.

 Reality check: Utility and rent funds can close when money runs out.
-Ask about the next intake date, emergency rules, and other county agencies that may still have funds.
+Ask about the next intake date, emergency rules, and other county agencies.

 Long-term care complaints, legal aid, and safety